-- 1. Fully retract and lower the booms.
+- Fully retract and lower the booms.

 - Retract all outriggers.

 - Operate the hydraulic system until the hydraulic oil is warm.

-NOTE: It is necessary to climb under the crane to drain the hydraulic oil.
-Be sure engine is shut off, the ignition key is removed and chock blocks are in place before climbing under the crane.
+It is necessary to climb under the crane to drain the hydraulic oil.
+Be sure engine is shut off, the ignition key is removed, parking brake is engaged, and chock blocks are in place before climbing under the crane.

-- 4. Level the crane, engage the parking brake, shut off the engine and remove the ignition key. - 5.
-Place a suitable container under the hydraulic pump, located in front of the engine. - Loosen the suction hose clamp at the secondary hydraulic pump (Figure 6-71).
-Remove the hose and let the oil drain from the hydraulic tank into the container.
+- 4. Engage the parking brake, shut off the engine and remove the ignition key. - Place a suitable container under the hydraulic pump, located in front of the engine. - Loosen the suction hose at the secondary hydraulic pump (Figure 6-47) and let the oil drain from the hydraulic tank into the container.
 DO NOT remove the suction hose from the main pump.

-- When the tank is drained, connect the suction line to the secondary pump.
-Tighten the clamp.
-Be sure the suction hose is tight and the clamp on the main pump suction hose is tight. - Remove the wheel and tire under the hydraulic tank.
-It will make it much easier to reach under the hydraulic tank if the wheel and tire are removed.
-Block the frame. - Disconnect all hoses from hydraulic tank (Figure 6-72).
+- 7. When the tank is drained, connect the suction line to the secondary pump.
+Be sure the suction hose clamp is tight. - 8.
+Disconnect all hoses from hydraulic tank (Figure 6-48).
 Secure the main pump suction line so that the hydraulic oil in the hose will not drain out.

-NOTE: DO NOT lower the main pump suction line lower than the pump.
+DO NOT lower the main pump suction line lower than the pump.
 The pump requires that it be full of oil at start-up.
 Lowering the hose lower than the pump will drain the oil from the pump and cause damage to the pump when it is started.

-- 10. Remove the suction strainers from the hydraulic tank and clean them in a suitable solvent. - Remove the fill strainer from the fill tube and clean it in a suitable solvent. - 12.
-Clean the inside of the hydraulic tank and remove any sediment. - 13.
-Install the fill strainer, suction strainers, suction hoses and return hose to the hydraulic tank. - 14.
+Remove the suction strainers from the hydraulic tank and clean them in a suitable solvent.

+- Remove the fill strainer from the fill tube and clean it in a suitable solvent. - Clean the inside of the hydraulic tank and remove any sediment. - 12.
+Install the fill strainer, suction strainers, suction hoses and return hose to the hydraulic tank. - 13.
 Replace the hydraulic oil filter.
-See "Replace the Hydraulic Oil Filter" below. - 15.
-Install the wheel and tire assembly.
-Tighten the wheel nuts to 405 Nm (300 lb-ft). - 16.
-Fill the hydraulic tank with Mobil #424 hydraulic oil to the bottom of fill strainer or to sight gauge. - 17.
-After the tank is filled, start the engine and operate each function until all the cylinders and lines are filled.

-- 18. Fully retract and lower the boom and retract the outriggers.
+See next subject. - 14.
+Fill the hydraulic tank with Mobil #424 hydraulic oil until it is visible in the sight gauge - 15.
+After the tank is filled, start the engine and operate each function until all the cylinders and lines are filled. - 16.
+Fully retract and lower the boom and retract the outriggers.
 Check the hydraulic oil level.
-Oil must be to the bottom of the fill strainer.
-Add hydraulic oil if necessary. - 19.
+Oil must be visible in the sight gauge.
+Add hydraulic oil if necessary. - 17.
 Visually check for leaks.

-Replace the Hydraulic Oil Filter
+Replace the Hydraulic Filter

 - 1. Engage the parking brake and shut off the engine. - 2.
-Remove the side panel to expose the hydraulic compartment and the hydraulic filter (Figure 6-73).
+Remove the side panel to expose the hydraulic compartment and the hydraulic filter (Figure 6-49).

-3. Remove the filter:
+- Remove the filter: - a.

-- a.
 Using a filter wrench, turn the filter counterclockwise to loosen and remove the filter.
-Properly discard the removed filter. - b.
-Clean the mounting surface on the filter head for the filter seat.

-4. Install the filter:
+Properly discard the removed filter. - Clean the mounting surface on the filter head for the filter seat. - 4.
+Install the filter: - a.

-- a.
 Apply a small amount of clean hydraulic oil to the gasket of the new hydraulic filter.
 Install the filter to the filter head by turning it clockwise until the filter gasket makes contact.
-Then, tighten the filter 1/2 to 3/4 turn to achieve a tight seal. - b.
-Start the engine and check for leaks around the filter.
+Then, tighten the filter 1/2 to 3/4 turn to achieve a tight seal. - Start the engine and check for leaks around the filter.